sensorlab/cp-iot-support/dts/README.md

 Requirements:

- * BeagleBoard Linux source (https://github.com/avian2/linux, branch sna-lgtc)
+ * BeagleBoard Linux source (https://github.com/matevzv/linux, branch cp-iot)

 Prepare the kernel tree (run on the top of the kernel source):